 The best way to stay informed about what your student is experiencing at college is to develop consistent and open communication.
 We encourage you to start talking about how things are going with your student early.

-You can also stay informed about information your student is receiving from CSE, upcoming academic deadlines, and student information by following the CSE Academic Advising blog or staying up-to-date with CSE Student News.
+You can also stay informed about information your student is receiving from CSE, such as upcoming academic deadlines, opportunities and events by following the CSE Academic Advising blog or staying up-to-date with CSE Student News.